facebookincubator/Glean/glean/website/docs/building.md

 ## You will need

 * Linux.
 The build is only tested on Linux so far; we hope to add support for other OSs in the future.
+We have tested on x86\_64 and arm64v8.

 * [GHC](https://www.haskell.org/ghc/).
 To see which versions Glean is tested with, check the current [ci.yml](https://github.com/facebookincubator/Glean/blob/master/.github/workflows/ci.yml) script.